ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 ## Sustaining `copy` insert rates

-When inserting _many_ rows, it is important that the insert rate can be sustained.
-To look at this, we can insert hundreds of millions of rows and watch for fluctuations or drops in the insert rate.
+When inserting _many_ rows, Postgres may encounter bottlenecks so it's important that the insert rate can be sustained.
+To look at this, we can insert hundreds of millions of rows and watch for fluctuations in the insert rate.

 | ![Copy at scale benchmarks](/img/insert_benchmarks/benchmarks_copy_at_scale.png) |
 |:--:|